Pharmaceutical Biology

 3. Biosynthesis & Bioengineering of Natural Products

 To understand how the complex NP backbones are generated in nature, the underlying biosynthetic pathways are studied.
 This includes the mechanistic and structural investigation of designated key enzymes required for the formation of NP pharmacophores (e.g. with antibiotic or anticancer activities).
 The knowledge gained this way is furthermore exploited for the bioengineering of novel NP derivatives with improved pharmacological features.
-To this end, diverse methods and approaches are routinely used, e.g., NP structural elucidation (by MS & NMR spectroscopy), protein X-ray crystallography, bioinformatics, molecular genetics (cloning etc.), chemoenzymatic synthesis, or metabolomics (MS/MS-based molecular networking
+To this end, diverse methods and approaches are routinely used, e.g., NP structural elucidation (by MS & NMR spectroscopy), protein X-ray crystallography, bioinformatics, molecular genetics (cloning etc.), chemoenzymatic synthesis, or metabolomics including MS/MS-based molecular networking.

 Prof. Robin Teufel